What is the Research & Development (R&D) tax credit?

 The R&D tax credit is a valuable tax-based incentive that aims to encourage companies in Ireland to invest in research and development activities.

-You could potentially get a 25% tax credit if your company carries out R&D within the European Economic Area (EEA).
-This will be increased to 30% as of January 2020.
+You could potentially get a 30% tax credit if your company carries out R&D within the European Economic Area (EEA).

 If you qualify for this tax credit, for every €4 of R&D you carry out, your company keeps €1 of Corporation tax due.
 It’s important to note that this tax credit does not affect the 12.5% Corporation tax deduction.